nikramakrishnan/freetype-site/docs/ft2-base_interface.md

 <h4>note</h4>

-Unlike FreeType 1.x, this function automatically creates a glyph slot for the face object that can be accessed directly through &lsquo;face-&gt;glyph&rsquo;.
+Unlike FreeType 1.x, this function automatically creates a glyph slot for the face object that can be accessed directly through `face->glyph`.

-Each new face object created with this function also owns a default <a href="../ft2-base_interface/#ft_size">FT_Size</a> object, accessible as &lsquo;face-&gt;size&rsquo;.
+Each new face object created with this function also owns a default <a href="../ft2-base_interface/#ft_size">FT_Size</a> object, accessible as `face->size`.

 One <a href="../ft2-base_interface/#ft_library">FT_Library</a> instance can have multiple face objects, this is, <a href="../ft2-base_interface/#ft_open_face">FT_Open_Face</a> and its siblings can be called multiple times using the same &lsquo;library&rsquo; argument.